ojplg/legup/README.md

 * Allow configuartion of grading options (grade on a curve?)
 * Figure out URLs for vote PDFs
 * Determine differences between vote types (Third Reading, committee, etc)
+* Add a way to do name overrides in configuration or maybe DB

 # Better Option